gvwilson/sys-tutorial/src/http/index.md

 [%inc get_url.py %]

 -   Add a sub-directory to `site` called `sandbox` with a file `example.txt`
+    -   Called a [%g sandbox "sandbox" %] because it's a safe place to play
 -   Serve that sub-directory

 [%inc file_server_sandbox.sh %]